yazdinip/CreditRisk/docs/architecture.md

 - `Dockerfile.api` packages the FastAPI service (uvicorn) for AKS/ECS/SageMaker-style hosting.
 - `Dockerfile.batch` packages the batch CLI so scheduled scorers run in the same environment as training.
+- The CD workflow logs in to GHCR, builds both images via Buildx, and pushes tags for `latest` and the commit SHA so downstream environments can pull immutable versions.
 - `.dockerignore` keeps datasets, reports, caches, and git metadata out of the images to keep builds reproducible.
 - GitHub Actions CD pulls the artifacts, runs the full pipeline, uploads the reports, and triggers MLflow promotions so environments stay in sync.